apisnetworks/apiscp-docs/docs/PROGRAMMING.md

 Controller/Model logic is located in apps/*\<APP NAME>*/*\<APP NAME>*.php and instantiated first.
 The class name must be named Page and placed in a namespace named after the app ID.
 An example app named "Test" is located under apps/test/.

+Interoperability with Laravel exists in the [Laravel](#laravel-integration) section.

 ::: warning
 Controllers will be subject to API changes in the near future.
 :::